Dasksz/ANUAL-EVOLUTION/.jules/querytuner.md

 ## 2025/07/25 - Missing compound index on frequently filtered JSON aggregations
 Learning: Building large dynamic JSON aggregations (like `get_dashboard_filters_optimized` or `get_dashboard_filters`) heavily degraded performance when filtering by year but missing compound indexes for the selected columns (e.g., `categoria_produto`).
 This forces Postgres to use sequential scans and slow memory sorts to find distinct values.
 Action: Add compound indexes (e.g., `idx_cache_ano_categoria ON cache_filters (ano, categoria_produto)`) matching the query's primary filter key and the target column to enable Index Only Scans, reducing execution time significantly.

+## 2025/07/25 - Inline JSON/Array aggregations with DISTINCT cause massive sorts
+Learning: Constructing dynamic JSON or Array aggregations using `json_agg(DISTINCT jsonb_build_object(...))` or `array_agg(DISTINCT ...)` directly against large tables severely degrades performance.
+PostgreSQL evaluates the object/array build on every single row first, forcing massive and slow disk/memory sorts to find distinct combinations.
+Action: Transform the query to push the `DISTINCT` evaluation down into a subquery first.
+Aggregate the already deduplicated results using `SELECT json_agg(...)
+FROM (SELECT DISTINCT ...
+FROM ...) sub`.
+This leverages fast HashAggregates on raw columns before the more expensive object construction.